WarmUpTill/SceneSwitcher/build-aux/CI/windows/README.txt

     C:\ProgramData\obs-studio\plugins\advanced-scene-switcher\bin\64bit\advanced-scene-switcher.dll

-If the plugin does not appear in OBS, try the legacy archive instead:
+If the plugin does not appear in OBS, try the portable archive instead:
-    advanced-scene-switcher-<version>-windows-x64-legacy.zip
+    advanced-scene-switcher-<version>-windows-x64-portable.zip